KebinuChiousu/docker-nginx-php-mysql/README.md

 * [Compose file version 3 reference](https://docs.docker.com/compose/compose-file/)

-The following is optional but makes life more enjoyable :
+Check if `make`  is already installed by entering the following command :

 ```sh
 which make